AustinCodingAcademy/JS311-8week-ebook/ebook-folder/docs/module-3/introToAuthentication.md

 ## Authentication Workflow

 Now let's talk through the process from a high perspective.
 You'll be seeing code snippets as we go but just know there may be some modifications to this code in live code bases.
-But please read the code so you picture for yourself this process.
+But please read the pseudo-code so you picture, for yourself, this process.

 The first step in this process is that the client/front-end will make a request to our server/API: